 What brought you to Outpost?

-What part of being a CG Supervisor do you enjoy most?
+What part of being a VFX Supervisor do you enjoy most?

-Can you talk us through some of the highlights of your career?
+Can you talk us through your biggest highlight of your career so far?

 What would you say the culture is like at Outpost for an artist?